 When you create your app listing on the Google Play console, you can add tester accounts to each of the different releases (Internal, Alpha or Beta).
 However, this only adds testers for the game but not for the services.
 To fix this you will need to go to the Testing section of the Game Services page and then add in the emails individually, or select the testers that you have defined for the game in the app listing:

 Set Up GameMaker Studio 2

 You need to open your project in GameMaker Studio 2 now and go to the Android Game Options.
-If you then click on the Social menu item, you will see a section labelled Google Services ID and you should paste the APP ID that you got when you linked the app services on the Google Play developer console (see the section above for more details).
-You should also check the box marked Enable Google Services:
+If you then click on the Social menu item, you will see a section labelled Google Services ID and you should paste the APP ID that you got when you linked the app services on the Google Play developer console (see the section above for more details):

 Checking the Enable Google Services checkbox will prompt you to get the Google Services extension, and selecting "Yes" will open the Game Options Add Ons window where you can download and install the extension in your project:

 Once the extension has been installed, it will be added to your resource tree.
 It's important to note that the Services extension also includes the ability to show advertisements in your game.
 If you do not want that functionality then you can remove it by opening the extension (double click on it in the resource tree), and then right clicking on the GoogleMobileAds.ext and selecting Remove Selected:

 If you do want to use ads, then you can just leave the extension as-is, and if you need further information on setting up ads for Android then see the following article:

 When using the Google Services extension, we recommend that you create a unique and persistent controller object for it.
 By flagging the object as persistent, you will only need to have it created once at the very start of the game and it will be "persisted" across all other rooms.
 In this way you will always have access to it and it can maintain data across the whole game.